 Contactless hotel check-ins and other digital amenities known as “touchless tech” already exist, but digital transformation has just been accelerated by a matter of years.
 A truly differentiated experience will require that new connected experiences be customized to each customer’s preferences, based on their unique profile and journey with a brand.

-Truly Differentiate by Knowing Everything About a Customer
+Truly Differentiate by Knowing Everything About a Guest

 Effective touchless tech that personalizes a digital experience with relevance in the context of each interaction will not only be welcomed for the enhanced safety and convenience, it will also drive new revenue because it aligns with the type of seamless, digital CX that today’s always-on, connected consumers demand.
 In a 2019 Harris Poll commissioned by Redpoint, for example, 63 percent of consumers surveyed said that personalization is a standard service they expect – and 37 percent said they will flat out not do business with a company that fails to offer a personalized experience.